 Normalised histogram of poly(A) tail length of RNAs encoded by different genomes.
 The poly(A) tail lengths of nuclear (blue), mitochondrial (orange) and chloroplast (in green) genome-derived RNAs are shown.

-Separation between the RNA 3’ end positions in Nanopore DRS read alignments and the nearest polyadenylation sites identified in Helicos Bio data.
+Separation between the RNA 3’ end positions in nanopore DRS read alignments and the nearest polyadenylation sites identified in Helicos Bio data.

 Nanopore DRS identified 3’ polyadenylation sites in RNAs transcribed from FPA (AT2G43410).
-Blue track shows coverage of Nanopore DRS read alignments, and collapsed read alignments representing putative transcript annotations detected by Nanopore DRS.
+Blue track shows coverage of nanopore DRS read alignments, and collapsed read alignments representing putative transcript annotations detected by nanopore DRS.
 Isoforms found in Araport11 annotation are shown in black and read alignments from nanopore DRS are in blue. pPAS is the proximal polyadenylation site; dPAS – distal polyadenylation sites.